 In the terms of leasing contract for leased land under the operation, the Company is obligated to dismantling and removing all buildings and equipment from its premises and to restore the land to initial condition.
 As a result, the Company has recognized a provision for restoring its site in Straumsvík.
-Due to associated uncertainty, it is possible that estimates may need to be revised during the next accounting periods when the extent of restoration procedures are assessed in more detail.
+Due to associated uncertainty, estimates may be revised in future reporting periods.
 Changes to the restoration provision are recognised as an adjustment to property, plant, and equipment.